thelovebug/hamsoverip-wiki/docs/reference/linked/hmasn-aredn.md

 This network which handles prefix 808, was concieved and is maintained by Jesse, WH6AV.

-Questions about the Hawaii Mainland Overseas Allstar/Aredn Network can be directed to Jesse, preferably via email wh6av808@gmail.com or WH6AV on Discord.
+Questions about the Hawaii Mainland Overseas Allstar/Aredn Network can be directed to Jesse, preferably via [email](mailto:wh6av808@gmail.com) or WH6AV on Discord.
 His MeshPhone number is 808-3027.

 For more information about Hawaii Mainland Overseas Allstar/Aredn Network, go to [HMASN website](http://hmasn.com/).